Useful FFmpeg Filters

 See: https://trac.ffmpeg.org/wiki/Scaling for more info.

-Concatination of video files.
+Concatenation of video files

 See: https://trac.ffmpeg.org/wiki/Concatenate